-Today’s article will demonstrate the use of the ‘with open’ statement in python.
+Today’s article will demonstrate using Python’s ‘with open’ Statement.

 Python “open” Statement

-The ‘with open‘ is technically an extension of the ‘open‘ statement, both used for file handling in a python environment.
-File handling is the creation, deletion, and storage of files, with updating and editing as per requirement in between.
+The ‘with open’ is technically an extension of the ‘open’ Statement, both used for file handling in a Python environment.
+File handling is creating, deleting, and storing files, with updating and editing as required.

 For instance, let’s say we have a text file saved under the name ‘hello.txt‘ and we have the following lines of text in it:

-To open it in python, we are first required to declare a variable for the function.
-For example, ‘my_file‘.
-This variable will allow us to access the file and call different functions upon it as and when required.
+To open it in Python, we must first declare a variable for the function.
+For example, ‘my_file’.
+This variable will allow us to access the file and call different parts upon it when required.

 my_file=open(‘hello.txt’,’ r’)